FirmoDaniel/MS1-HELP-TO-GROW/README.md

     * [Dave Ramsey image](https://pbs.twimg.com/profile_images/378800000250594141/8479b63c02b71130a03e218ae805ce85_400x400.png)
     * [Paddy Delaney image](https://ssl-static.libsyn.com/p/assets/a/6/a/3/a6a32c57b3d5361b/New_Podcast_Art_image.jpg)
 ### Acknowledgements
-I received inspiration for this project from Code Institute -Love Running- tutorial, which is why I opted for background images in the header quotes, and a neat footer.
+I received inspiration for this project from Code Institute -Love Running- tutorial, which is why I opted for background images behind the header quotes, and a neat footer.